ashcat > /mnt/user-data/outputs/scale-business-skid-steer-loader.html << ‘HTMLEOF’

 That is the core of the scaling argument: more output, same team size.

-- How many hours per week does your crew spend on tasks a machine would handle in minutes?
+- How many hours per week does your crew spend on tasks a machine handles in minutes?

-- What is your average hourly work cost, including tariffs and insurance?
+- What is your average hourly labor cost including taxes and insurance?

 - How many jobs per month do you turn down because you lack equipment?

-- How much do you expend on rentals over a year?
+- How much do you spend on rentals over a year?

-If you rent a mini skid steer at $400 per day rate and use it at least 25 days per year, you spend $10,000 yearly and own zero.
-A used compact skid steer loader in good condition starts around $5,000 to $10,000.
-The math tends to ownership fast.
+If you rent a mini skid steer loader at $400 per day and use it 25 days per year, you spend $10,000 annually and own nothing.
+A used compact machine in good condition starts around $5,000 to $10,000.
+The math points to ownership fast.

 Write down your numbers before moving forward.
 You need a clear baseline to measure growth against.

 Most residential jobs require access through a standard gate.
 Measure your typical access points.
 A machine wider than 36 inches will not fit through many backyard entrances.
-Compact skid steers are built for exactly this constraint.
+A compact skid steer loader is built for exactly this constraint.

 Your attachment options depend on your machine’s hydraulic flow.
 Low-flow machines handle basic buckets and augers.
 High-flow machines run mulchers, cold planers, and hydraulic breakers.
 Buy for the attachments you plan to use in the next two years, not just today.